Chestnut tree

 Since ancient times, the Greeks and Romans knew of its virtues and used it to relieve various ailments.
 In the Middle Ages, it was also valued for its astringent and anti-inflammatory properties.

-Today, the benefits of the horse chestnut tree are still appreciated.
-The bark of the horse chestnut tree is used in herbal medicine to relieve joint and muscle pain.
+Today, the benefits of horse chestnut are still appreciated.
+Horse chestnut bark is used in herbal medicine to relieve joint and muscle pain.

-Benefits of the Horse Chestnut Tree on the Body
+Benefits of Chestnut on the Body

 • Vascular support